3 min read

 At the Liberal Party of Canada biennial convention in Montreal in February 2014, party members voted on a number of policy resolutions.
 Of particular interest to me was the resolution to reject the 1969 White Paper on Indian Policy, whose authors included Prime Minister Pierre Trudeau.

-Confronted by Aboriginal opposition to the White Paper from coast to coast, the federal government withdrew the initiative in 1971, replacing it with the “Core Funding Program” – supplying Aboriginal groups with resources to promote their causes through research, publication and legal action.
+Confronted by Indigenous opposition to the White Paper from coast to coast, the federal government withdrew the initiative in 1971, replacing it with the “Core Funding Program” – supplying Indigenous groups with resources to promote their causes through research, publication and legal action.

 21. Acknowledging the Past in Order to Move Forward: A Resolution to Officially Reject The 1969 White Paper